Where you can go on holiday | Check FCDO updates before you travelFind out more

 Average price for a meal for two: £25.92*

 If the above is anything to go by, Central European cuisine certainly has a theme.
-And Czech food slots in seamlessly.
+And the food in Prague slots in seamlessly.

 Its similarly nourishing fare features all the same stuff, from wholesome stews to melt-in-your-mouth meat dishes – done the Czech way, of course.